Joe Riggs: Return to UFC

-Joe Riggs faced Patrick Côté on April 25, 2015 at UFC 186.
+Joe Riggs faced Patrick Côté on April 25, 2015, at UFC 186.
 Riggs lost the back-and-forth fight by unanimous decision.

-Riggs was expected to face Uriah Hall in a middleweight bout on August 8, 2015 at UFC Fight Night 73.
+Riggs was expected to face Uriah Hall in a middleweight bout on August 8, 2015, at UFC Fight Night 73.
 However, Riggs pulled out of the fight in late July, citing an injury, and was replaced by promotional newcomer Oluwale Bamgbose.

-Following a quick recovery, Riggs faced Ron Stallings on September 5, 2015 at UFC 191.
+Following a quick recovery, Riggs faced Ron Stallings on September 5, 2015, at UFC 191.
 Riggs won the bout via disqualification after Stallings landed an illegal upkick, which rendered Riggs unable to continue.

-Riggs faced Chris Camozzi on February 21, 2016 at UFC Fight Night 83.
+Riggs faced Chris Camozzi on February 21, 2016, at UFC Fight Night 83.
 He lost the fight via TKO in the first round due a series of knees by Camozzi, which broke the right forearm of Riggs.
 On April 13, Riggs was released from the promotion.

+Post UFC

+In his first bout post his second UFC release, Riggs achieved a catchweight victory over Cody McKenzie in Medicine Hat, Alberta, Canada.
+They continued their winning streak with victories over Billy Martin, Jerome Jones, Dmitry Samoilov, and Shonie Carter, ultimately winning the vacant Fight Night Light Heavyweight Championship on September 9, 2017.
+Riggs then went on to win against Oleg Olenichev and Erick Lozano, securing the KOP Middleweight Championship on February 24, 2018.
+After a draw against Borys Polezhai, Riggs faced a loss against Artem Frolov on June 1, 2018, for the M-1 Middleweight Championship.
+The fighter bounced back with a win over Dan Yates on January 4, 2019, before their most recent fight against George Sullivan was overturned due to a positive test for PEDs.

 Bare-knuckle boxing

 BKB

 Riggs recently started competing in Bare Knuckle Boxing matches under the UK based BKB promotion.
 He won a championship fight against Christian “Fat Boy“ Evans, an experienced bare knuckle fighter who had also been featured in the documentary "Bare Knuckle Fight Club" from Channel 4 news, by unanimous decision at BKB 4.
 Riggs was deducted 1 point in the first round for shooting for a take-down and taking his opponent to the mat, and was warned again in the same round after throwing an illegal elbow.